inkVerb/Verber/README.md

 		3. Apps namespace appears in config files, vaps/APP directories, install serfs, etc. They are NOT listed anywhere, you have to just notice them.
 	J. Serfs names
 		1. Sefs tend to have unified "surnames" at the front of each surf's name so they sort by: task - app - mod |or| app - task - mod
-		2. Serfs are surnamed this way to keep larger groups organized, usually depending on which surname would be more common
+		2. Serfs are surnamed this way to keep larger groups organized, usually depending on which surname would be more common.
+This is used by yeo.
 		3. Serfs only use az09 characters so that APIs and terminal power-users can input them easily, they are not intended for noob humans looking them up as if in a phonebook, though, they do cluster somewhat alphabetically to help humans.
 		4. Instructions for serfs exist in each file.
 THEY ARE NOT NOOB-PROOF!
 You could destroy your server system if you use a serf incorrectly.
 Read each file's instructions carefully before using from the command prompt.
 		   * Serfs do not and never will have error-check/help functions and they use sh wherever possible; this is to keep their load and size small.
 Few (usually inkcert) use functions or bash rather than sh because the alternative would have made the files much larger.